LuckyHyena/DnD/homebrew/5e_reference.md

 If you take damage while maintaining _concentration_ on a spell, you must make a Constitution saving throw with a DC of either 10 (easy) or half the damage you took, whichever is higher.
 If you fail the saving throw your _concentration_ is broken.

 > **homebrew:** make concentration saving throws with **Intelligence** instead of Constitution.

+---

+# Knocking a creature out
+An attacker making a __melee__ attack that would kill a creature may choose to instead knock them out: the knocked-out creature falls unconscious, drops to 0 hitpoints, and is stable.

+> **homebrew:** IRL any blow or chemical that can render you unconscious is very close to being strong enough to kill you, and an adventurer swinging a normally-lethal weapon in the middle of adrenaline-soaked combat is in no position to carefully or safely take someone down.
+If you want to take a living prisoner grab some [manacles](https://5thsrd.org/adventuring/equipment/adventuring_gear/#manacles) and brush up on your [grapple rules](#getting-grappled).
+Or play a monk.

+Most monsters don't make death saving throws and have no chance of being saved once they go down.

 ![immovable rod](/images/immovable-rod.jpg)